suntroy/C200-Project-07/README.md

 All other sprites were created by Sunny Troyer using Piskel (https://www.piskelapp.com/p/create/sprite/)

+Fonts used:
+* Pixelout by ilhamtaro on DaFont (https://www.dafont.com/pixelout.font)

+* Pixelmix by Andrew Tyler on DaFont (https://www.dafont.com/pixelmix.font)

+Sound effects used:
+* Tinnitus by freesound_community (original sound artist: Klangkobold on FreeSound) on Pixabay (https://pixabay.com/sound-effects/tinnitus-7048/)

+* Explosion Sound Effect by DRAGON-STUDIO on Pixabay (https://pixabay.com/sound-effects/explosion-sound-effect-425455/)

+* All other sound effects made by Sunny Troyer using ChipTone (https://sfbgames.itch.io/chiptone)

 ## Future Development COMPLETE THISSSSSSSSSSSSSSSSSSs

 # Created by: Sunny Troyer